Basssiiie/OpenRCT2-FlexUI/README.md

  - New widgets like toggle buttons, dropdownspinners and dropdownbuttons;
  - Tree-shakable and minifiable.

-Designed with a focus on ease of use, performance and flexibility.
+Designed with a focus on ease of use, performancen, light-weighted and flexibility.

+For examples see the [examples folder](https://github.com/Basssiiie/OpenRCT2-FlexUI/tree/main/examples).

 ---